Takeda Shingen: Name

-Shingen was called "Tarō" (a commonly used pet name for the eldest son of a Japanese family) or Katsuchiyo (勝千代) during his childhood.
-After his genpuku (coming of age ceremony), he was given the formal name Harunobu (晴信), which included a character from the name of Ashikaga Yoshiharu, the 12th shogun of the Ashikaga shogunate.
+Shingen's childhood names were Tarō (太郎), indicating that he was the eldest son, and Katsuchiyo (勝千代).
+After his genpuku (coming-of-age ceremony), he was given the formal name Harunobu (晴信), which included a character from the name of Ashikaga Yoshiharu, the twelfth shogun of the Ashikaga shogunate.
 It was a common practice in feudal Japan for a higher-ranking samurai to bestow a character from his own name to his inferiors as a symbol of recognition.
-From the local lord's perspective, it was an honour to receive a character from the shogunate, although the authority of the latter had greatly degenerated in the mid-16th century.
+From a jizamurais perspective, it was an honor to receive a character from the shogunate, although the authority of the latter had greatly degenerated by the mid-16th century.

-Both the Ashikaga and the Takeda clans descended from the Minamoto clan.
+Both the Ashikaga and the Takeda descended from the Minamoto clan.
 Technically, Harunobu, as well as his forefathers, had borne the surname of Minamoto.
-Therefore, Harunobu is referred to as "Minamoto no Harunobu" (源 晴信) in official records kept by the Imperial Court when he was conferred the official title of Daizen Daibu (大膳大夫, Master of the Palace Table).
-The Imperial Court had maintained a system of ritsuryō that was parallel to the shogunate apparatus.
+Therefore, Harunobu is referred to as Minamoto no Harunobu (源 晴信) in official records kept by the Imperial Court when he was conferred the official title of Master of the Palace Table (大膳大夫, Daizen Daibu).
+The Imperial Court had maintained a ritsuryō system parallel to the shogunate apparatus.

-In February 1559 Harunobu chose to live a pabbajja life as a Buddhist novitiate and received a dharma name, Shingen (信玄), from his Buddhist master.
-The kanji of "Shingen" can also be pronounced as "Nobuharu", which is the inversion of his official name, Harunobu.
-In ancient times, such religious names of recognized Japanese aristocrats used the on'yomi Chinese-style pronunciation, instead of kun'yomi, the indigenous Japanese pronunciation.
-Although widely known by his dharma name, Takeda Shingen's formal name remained Harunobu throughout the rest of his life.
+In February 1559, Harunobu chose to live a pravrajyā (semi-monastic) life as a Buddhist novitiate monk and received a dharma name, Shingen (信玄)), from his Buddhist teacher.
+This pronunciation follows the on'yomi system of Chinese loanwords.
+However, the same kanji can also be read as "Nobuharu" using the kun'yomi system, which is the inversion of his official name, Harunobu.
+In ancient times, such religious names of recognised kuge (aristocracy) were pronounced according to the on'yomi system rather than the kun'yomi one.
+Although widely known by his dharma name, Shingen's formal name remained Harunobu throughout his life.

-Shingen is sometimes referred to as "The Tiger of Kai" (甲斐の虎) for his martial prowess on the battlefield.
-His primary rival, Uesugi Kenshin (上杉謙信), was often called "The Dragon of Echigo" (越後の龍) or "The Tiger of Echigo" (越後の虎).
-They fought several times at Kawanakajima.
+Shingen is sometimes referred to as the "Tiger of Kai" (甲斐の虎) for his martial prowess on the battlefield.
+His primary rival, Uesugi Kenshin (上杉謙信), was often called the "Dragon of Echigo (越後の龍) or the "Tiger of Echigo" (越後の虎).
+They fought several times in the Battles of Kawanakajima.